virustyle/pipeline/README.md

 ## Important Environment Variables in a project context
 * Assets
-`PROJECT`: Picks up the project context from this environment variable `ASSET`: Currently active asset is known from this environment variable `TASKSTEP`: Currently active department / process of the asset / shot will be known from this variable like (model/rig/lighting/fx etc.)
+`PROJECT`: Picks up the project context from this environment variable

 ## Overview